 Amy Quintal

 Amy is settler woman living in the ancestral territories of her spouse and children, who are from the Lac Ste.
 Anne Métis community and Michel First Nation.
 Her youngest son is intellectually and developmentally disabled, and Amy and her middle son are ADHDers.
 Inclusion and radical acceptance are foundational philosophies in their family.
 Amy’s professional and lived experience includes Indigenous rights work, social justice, human rights, and Métis policy work.
 In 2015, Amy founded a grassroots organization supporting inclusion in the Tri-Region.
-She is currently completing an Indigenous Master of Social Work with University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills.
-Her research is looking at: 1) how non- Indigenous social workers are educated and 2) decolonizing disability and decolonizing inclusion.
+Amy is a graduate of the Indigenous Master of Social Work with University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills.
+Her practice is guided by Indigenous ethics and healing approaches.

 Emily Coombs